 The functional currency of the Company's foreign subsidiaries is generally the local currency.
 The assets and liabilities of subsidiaries whose functional currency is a foreign currency are translated at the period-end exchange rates.
 Income statement items are translated at the average monthly rates for the year.
-The resulting translation adjustment is recorded as a component of accumulated other comprehensive (income) loss and is included in the Consolidated Statement of Stockholders' Equity.
+The resulting translation adjustment is recorded as a component of Accumulated other comprehensive (loss) income, net of income taxes and is included in the Consolidated Statement of Stockholders' Equity.

-For the years ended December 31, 2021, 2020, and 2019, the Company recorded an aggregate transaction gain of \$0.1 million, an aggregate transaction loss of \$0.5 million, and an aggregate transaction gain of less than \$0.1 million, respectively.
+For the years ended December 31, 2022, 2021, and 2020, the Company recorded an aggregate transaction loss of \$1.1 million, an aggregate transaction gain of \$0.1 million, and an aggregate transaction loss of \$0.5 million, respectively.
 The aggregate transaction gains or losses were recorded in Other income, net in the Consolidated Statement of Operations and Comprehensive Income.